 31-Year-Old Rookie Officer Died in Highway 55 Head-On Collision in December

-Legislation Assembly Democrats Vince Mazzeo, Gordon Johnson, Bruce Land and Bob Andrzejczak sponsored to honor the memory of State Trooper Frankie Williams, who in December was tragically killed in the line of duty, was approved Thursday by the Senate.
-It now heads to the governor’s desk.
+Legislation Assembly Democrats Vince Mazzeo, Gordon Johnson, Bruce Land and Bob Andrzejczak sponsored to honor the memory of State Trooper Frankie Williams, who in December was tragically killed in the line of duty, gained Assembly approval on Thursday.

 The bill (A-4542) would designate a portion of State Highway Route 55 as the “State Trooper Frankie L. Williams Memorial Highway.”
 A member of the 156th New Jersey State Police class, Williams had been on the force for less than one year at his time of death.